TC Electronic: Bass amplification products

 In 2009, TC Electronic released a class D bass amplifier, RH450 (originally called RebelHead 450, but this name was cancelled later) along with the complementary RC 4 foot switch.
 In addition to this, TC Electronic developed a range of speaker cabinets for RH450 and other bass amplifiers: RS112(1x12" speakers) RS210(2x10" speakers), RS212(2 x 12" speakers) and RS410(4 x 10" speakers).

-Also, shortly after presenting the RH450 at NAMM'09, TC Electronic engaged a pilot program, selecting 24 bassists worldwide to test the amplifier at concerts and rehearsals.
+Also, shortly after presenting the RH450 at the NAMM Show in 2009, TC Electronic engaged a pilot program, selecting 24 bassists worldwide to test the amplifier at concerts and rehearsals.

 PowerCore

 PowerCore is a series of computer hardware and software, somewhat similar in concept to the DSP card in Digidesign's Pro Tools.
 At the base is a PowerCore unit that runs PowerCore VST or AU plug-ins.
 TC Electronic discontinued the PowerCore line in early 2011.

 Studio equipment

 TC Electronic produces equalizers, microphone preamplifiers, compressors, level maximizers, and multi-effect units (such as FireworX).